Skip to main content

 • Example: company.employees_collection ANY(roleid = $_PRINCIPAL.roleid).companyid

-• Matches records where any employee in the company has the same roleid as the current role.
+• Matches records where any employee has the same companyid (is in the same company) as the current role.

-• ANY(roleid = $_PRINCIPAL.roleid): Filters employees to those where the roleid matches the current user's role ID.
+• ANY(roleid = $_PRINCIPAL.roleid) — filters to employee where the roleid matches the current user's role ID.

-• .companyid: Accesses the companyid attribute of the matching employees.
+• .companyid — accesses the companyid attribute of the matching employee.

 • This translates into an EXISTS SQL Query